gVallverdu/Cargol/README.rst

 This molecular simulation code comes without any guaranties.
-The main goal of this code is to quickly take a tour of a molecular dynamics program and to see the diffrent parts if it.
+The main goal of this code is to quickly take a tour of a molecular dynamics program and see the diffrent parts it contains.
+For example it could be used for educational purpose either in chemical physics or in order to develop programming skills.

 This code is under GPL Licence .